kstenerud/concise-encoding/ce-structure.md

 The media object's internal encoding is not the concern of a Concise Encoding codec; CE merely sees its data as a sequence of bytes, and passes it along as such.

-A decoder must not attempt to validate the media type beyond checking the allowed character range per [rfc2045](https://tools.ietf.org/html/rfc2045).
+A decoder **MUST NOT** attempt to validate the media type beyond checking the allowed character range per [rfc2045](https://tools.ietf.org/html/rfc2045).
 An unrecognized media type is not a decoding error.

-**Note**: [Multipart types](https://www.iana.org/assignments/media-types/media-types.xhtml#multipart) are not supported, as they cannot be unambiguously represented as a single byte stream.
+**Note**: [Multipart types](https://www.iana.org/assignments/media-types/media-types.xhtml#multipart) are not supported, as there's no unified way to unambiguously represent them as a single byte stream.

 **Example**: